Bergen County Workforce Development BoardBergen WDB

 Bergen WDB Meeting Announcement

-In response to the state of emergency in New Jersey regarding COVID-19 (“Coronavirus”), the June 3, 2020 Regular Meeting of the Bergen County Workforce Development Board will be held electronically utilizing the Zoom video-conferencing platform.
+In response to the state of emergency in New Jersey regarding COVID-19 (“Coronavirus”), the Regular Meeting of the Bergen County Workforce Development Board on September 2, 2020, will be held electronically utilizing the Zoom video-conferencing platform.
 Formal action may be taken.
 The meeting is open remotely to the public to follow along and participate during the public portion of the meeting.
-To attend the meeting, please request access by contacting Carol Polack at email@example.com or at 201-343-8830 x4093.
+To attend the meeting, please request access by contacting Carol Polack at firstname.lastname@example.org or at 201-343-8830 x4093.
 As part of your request please provide your full name and email address.
-Requests must be submitted by 2:00 p.m. on Tuesday, June 2, 2020.
+Requests must be submitted by 2:00 p.m. on Tuesday, September 1, 2020.
 Once a request is received, you will be sent an email invitation that will include a Zoom link that will enable you to connect to the meeting.

 Requests for Proposals